superduper-io/superduper/README.md

  `🔮 SuperDuperDB is open-source: Leave a star ⭐️ to support the project!`
  </div>

+# Overview

-### SuperDuperDB is not another database, it transforms your existing one into an AI powerhouse:
+SuperDuperDB is not just another database; it's a revolutionary platform that transforms your existing database into an AI powerhouse.

+With SuperDuperDB, you can enjoy:

 - **A single scalable AI deployment** of all your models and AI APIs including output computation (inference) — always up-to-date as changing data is handled automatically and immediately.
 - **A model trainer** allowing you to easily train and fine-tune models simply by querying your database.